Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

 \textit{\textbf{Datasets}} Following established SDG-SS protocols~\cite{wang2022semantic}, we utilize GTA~\cite{ros2016gta} as our source dataset, comprising 24,966 synthetic images.
 To evaluate cross-domain performance, three real-world autonomous driving datasets are employed.
 Cityscapes (CS)~\cite{cordts2016cityscapes} offers 500 German urban validation images.
 BDD100K (BDD)~\cite{yu2020bdd100k} provides 1,000 U.S. cityscape validation samples.
 Mapillary Vistas (MV)~\cite{neuhold2017mapillary} contains 2,000 globally sourced street images showcasing diverse environmental conditions.
 All experiments focus on 19 overlapping semantic categories common to these datasets.

-\textit{\textbf{Implementation and Evaluation}} Adhering to standard practices in SDG-SS, we evaluate our method using the DeepLabV2~\cite{chen2017deeplab} architecture with a ResNet-101 backbone, pre-trained on ImageNet~\cite{deng2009imagenet}.
-For virtual domain generation, we adopt the Stable Diffusion 1.5-based pipeline for semantic segmentation introduced by Jia et al.~\cite{jia2024dginstyle}, creating 6,000 virtual images with diverse weather conditions to serve as our pseudo-target domain.
+\textit{\textbf{Implementation and Evaluation}} Adhering to standard practices in SDG-SS, we evaluate our method using the DeepLabV2~\cite{chen2017deeplab} architecture with a ResNet-101 backbone pre-trained on ImageNet~\cite{deng2009imagenet}.
+For virtual domain generation, we adopt the Stable Diffusion 1.5-based pipeline introduced by Jia et~al.~\cite{jia2024dginstyle}.
+This pipeline leverages style-based text prompts in conjunction with the original ground-truth segmentation masks as topological priors, ensuring the preservation of precise semantic boundaries during style transfer.
+We created 6{,}000 virtual images with diverse weather conditions to serve as our pseudo-target domain.
+To simulate these conditions, we employed style prompts such as ``in the style of a foggy day,'' ``in the style of a rainy night,'' and ``in the style of a snowy winter day.''
+Example generation prompts and generated images are provided in the \textbf{supplementary material}.

 Based on the multi-resolution self-training strategy and training parameters suggested in MIC, we set the AdamW learning rates for the encoder and decoder at $6 \times 10^{-5}$ and $6 \times 10^{-4}$, respectively.
 Under the aligned SDG framework detailed in \cite{SHADE}, the model is trained for 40,000 iterations with a batch size of 2.
 Training and testing use 19 shared semantic categories, with the mean Intersection over Union(mIoU) over the 19 classes as the primary evaluation metric on the target datasets.